What Is A Domain? What Difference Does It Make To My Blog?

 Summing It Up

 What this all means is if you want a quick and easy start up and don’t want (need) full control of your blog, you can choose a free domain hosting service.
-If you want to blog professionally and have full control with a higher chance at turning a profit you should absolutely purchase your own domain name.
+This is ideal if you just want to have a personal online journal or hobby site where you have no intent of making any money online.

 Although purchasing your own domain and managing your own blog is more complicated (but not much more) it is worth the time and investment if you are serious about online business and making money with a blog.